Fall armyworm: Subspecies

 The fall armyworm may be presently undergoing a divergence into two separate species.
 These two strains have major genetic differences that are connected to the plants they feed on, even though both still exist in the same area (sympatric speciation).
 These two strains can be loosely categorized into a rice strain and a corn strain.
 This separation is occurring because of differences in habitat (preferred host plant), and differences in reproductive behavior.
 The reproductive differences can be divided into two categories: difference in the timing of mating at night, and difference in female sex pheromones.

 Mating

 Mate searching behavior and male–male conflict

 A female attracts males by perching atop the host plant feeding area and releasing a sex pheromone as the signal that she wishes to mate.
 The pheromone has been studied and found to contain the components Z7-12 and Z9-14.
 Each female only mates once per night; this creates a physical conflict between the multiple males that will fly towards a ready female.
 There is an order to which the females call and mate: virgin females do first, females who have mated once next, and females who have already mated multiple times call and mate last during the night.

 Interactions with humans

 Research use

 S. frugiperda cells (Sf9 and Sf21 cell lines) are commonly used in biomedical research for the purpose of recombinant protein expression using insect-specific viruses called baculoviruses.

+Vaccine use

+The Novavax COVID-19 vaccine makes use of baculovirus-infected Sf9 cells to express the SARS-CoV-2 spike protein.

+For the 2025/2026 influenza season Sanofi used armyworm cell lines and baculovirus to produce Supemtek TIVr, a trivalent influenza vaccine.